Seismic Site Classification Vs30 – 2D MASW/Surface Seismic Soundings

 ARI – Acoustic Resonance Imaging which generates 2D profiles of overburden layers, especially effective

-S-Wave Reflection – Additional 2D profile of overburden, rock fractures, weathering and bedrock
+Seismic Reflection – Additional 2D profile of overburden, rock fractures, weathering and bedrock

 EFWI – A computer processing algorithm used to clarify data sets and profiling imagery